 First aid whilst waiting for the ambulance

-You might also be given instructions about how to give first aid until the ambulance arrives.
+You might also receive instructions about how to give first aid until the ambulance arrives.
 The emergency medical dispatcher may have to guide you through an emergency procedure, such as clearing an obstruction from someone’s airway or tell you how to perform CPR or use a defibrillator.

 Read our article about giving emergency first aid while waiting for the ambulance to arrive here.